International Christian Educators Conference—Africa

-ACSI invites you to join your fellow educators at the International Christian Educator Conference (ICEC) Africa at Brackenhurst Conference Centre in Limuru, Kenya (just outside of Nairobi).
+ACSI invites you to join your fellow educators at the International Christian Educator Conference (ICEC) Africa a t Kigali International Community School in Kigali, Rwanda.
 This conference provides a focused time of professional development, networking, and fellowship for international school educators.
 Join us to be challenged and inspired by keynote speakers, preconference courses, workshops, and job-alike sessions.

-ICEC will be held at Brackenhurst Conference Centre.
+ICEC will be held at the campus of Kigali International Community School.
 Take some time to visit their website.

 Conference Keynote Speakers

 Dr. Natasha Moore | Research Fellow, Centre for Public Christianity

 Natasha is a Research Fellow 300at the Centre for Public Christianity.
 She has a PhD in English Literature from the University of Cambridge and is the author of Victorian Poetry and Modern Life: The Unpoetical Age, as well as editor of 10 Tips for Atheists and other conversations in faith and culture.
 She has worked for CPX since 2014 and written for the mainstream media on topics that include books, movies, politics, food, domestic violence, Scripture in schools, war, Thanksgiving, and freedom of speech.